E-PRIDE Mentorship Program

 - Nurture students towards personal growth and workplace preparedness

-If you are an alumni or a friend of the college, and you wish to participate, please email Barb Lauger, and she will connect you with a student.
+If you are an alumnus or a friend of the college, and you wish to participate, please email Barb Lauger (email@example.com) and she will connect you with a student.
 Each mentorship relationship will depend upon the parties involved.
-The college asks that you adhere to the following guidelines to the best of your ability.